School of Nursing

 No application is needed

-The Doctor of Nursing Practice, Master of Science in Nursing, and Post-Graduate Nursing Certificate (NP role specialties) programs at the University of St. Augustine for Health Sciences are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The Doctor of Nursing Practice (DNP), Master of Science in Nursing (MSN), and Post-Graduate NP Certificate programs at the University of St. Augustine for Health Sciences are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.

 DNP Nursing Role Specialties

-Students in the BSN-entry DNP nursing program choose a role specialty and complete the required specialty courses, while students in the MSN-entry DNP nursing program do not choose a role specialty.
+Students in the BSN-entry DNP degree program choose a role specialty and complete the required specialty courses, while students in the MSN-entry DNP degree program do not choose a role specialty.
+If you have an MSN and are seeking a DNP with role specialty, you can apply to the BSN-DNP with your preferred role specialty and accelerate your path to completion with transfer credits for core MSN courses.

 Family Nurse Practitioner (FNP)

 Family nurse practitioners play a critical role in improving the primary patient care experience.
-As a FNP graduate and advanced practice nurse, you will partner with families across the lifespan to promote preventative care, diagnose conditions and treat acute and chronic illnesses.
+As a FNP graduate with a DNP degree and advanced practice nurse, you will partner with families across the lifespan to promote preventative care, diagnose conditions and treat acute and chronic illnesses.

 Nurse Executive

 Are you a natural team leader?
-The Nurse Executive role specialty will help prepare you for a role as a manager, director, supervisor, or chief nursing officer.
-You will be responsible for human resource management, as well as healthcare finance and economic operations.
+The Nurse Executive role specialty will help prepare you for a role as a manager, director, supervisor or chief nursing officer.
+With a doctorate in nursing you will be responsible for human resource management, as well as healthcare finance and economic operations.

 Students who complete the Nurse Executive role specialty are eligible to receive the following certification: